EuroProofNet/europroofnet.github.io/_pages/WG6/Genova/meeting.md

 Funding consists of reimbursement of travel expenses and a daily allowance for the meeting's dates.
 Despite the falt rate, recepits of (travel and) accommodation expenses have to be provided.
 The daily allowance has been fixed to 140 euros.
 We recommend those interesed in applying to read the official information regarding reimbursement available [here](../reimbursement-rules).
-In particular, note you will have to register as a memeber of EuroProofNet to receive funding.
+In particular, note you will have to register as a member of EuroProofNet to receive funding.

-**Local information:** Coming soon.
+**Local information:** Please see [here](local-info).

 **Organizers:** [Francesco Dagnino](https://fdgn.github.io/) and [Jacopo Emmenegger](https://jacopoemmenegger.wordpress.com/)